Brett-Kennedy/ClassificationThresholdTuner/README.md

 # SplitPointViz

 SplitPointViz is a tool to visualize and to help set the thresholds used for clasificiation problems.
 Where models produce probabilities for each class, depending on distribution of probabilities and the metric we wish to optimize for, we may acheive better results using different thresholds.
-The tools helps understand the choices related to the thresholds selected.
+The tools automates selecting a threshold and helps understand the choices related to the thresholds selected.

-We assume the use of classifiers that produce probabilities for each record and that we wish to convert these into concrete predictions, so that for each record we have a prediction of a single class.
+We assume the use of classifiers that produce probabilities for each record and assume that we wish to convert these into concrete predictions, so that for each record we have a prediction of a single class.
 Normally we would simply predict the class that recieved the highest probability.
-In the binary classification case, this is equivalant to taking the class that received a predicted probability over 0.5 (though in very rare cases, both classes may recieved a probability of exactly 0.5 for some rows).
-However, it may be preferable to set a different threshold, in order to optimize certain metrics or to treat different classes differently.
+In the binary classification case, this is equivalant to taking the class that received a predicted probability over 0.5 (though in very rare cases, both classes may recieve a probability of exactly 0.5 for some rows).

--- not well calibrated.
+It may be preferable to not follow the default behavior and to set a different threshold, in order to optimize certain metrics or to treat different classes differently.
+It may be that certain types of errors are more signficant than others, and it is likely the case that the probabilities produced by the models are not well-calibrated (possibly even after specifically calibrating them in a post-processing step).

 The tool may be used for both binary classification and multi-class classification, though is simpler in the binary case.
 With binary probablems, only a single threshold must be found.
 With multi-class classification, the tool seeks to identify the optimal threshold for each class.
 As the two cases are somewhat different, we discuss them separately next.